CriMilanese/bench/README.md

 Makefile constructing library that let me build, test and package my software, freeing me from the hassles of platform dependencies
 + **pthread**
 or similar.
-Included in the ''CMakeLists' file, a valid thread library is sought at compile time.
+Included in the ''CMakeLists'' file, a valid thread library is sought at compile time.

 ### assumptions